agentsystems/docs/README.md

 # AgentSystems Documentation

-Documentation for AgentSystems - the open runtime for AI agents, built with zero-trust principles.
+Documentation for AgentSystems - the open runtime for AI agents, designed with a zero-trust approach.

 This repository contains documentation for: